 And the reality is: Not many Americans can afford that expense.
 So hospital indemnity plans can go a long way toward protecting your finances.

-Six ways to reduce costly hospital bills
+6 tips to reduce costly hospital bills

 Although a hospital indemnity plan can help you cover many of the direct and indirect costs of a hospital stay, most people would still prefer to avoid needless charges.
 To help, here are some tips to reduce costly hospital bills.

 Watch for billing errors.
 Ask your provider for the medical billing codes of the procedures you receive so you can make a note of them.
 Then, request an itemized bill and compare the billing costs after you've been treated.
 You'll bill probably isn't correct if you see a procedure performed on Thursday, but you checked out on Wednesday.
 Don't be afraid to challenge any charge that might be an error.

 Request only in-network providers.
 Be sure to let hospital staff know that you only want in-network providers.
 Most will honor this, if they can.
 Some states even have laws requiring them to honor your request.